loarca/declarative-db/README.md

 # declarative-db
-An easy-to-use declarative json-based database
+An easy-to-use declarative json-based database for Node

 ## To do
 - Documentation